 The Russian ambassador suggested that Nigeria puts together a team to cooperate with the embassy in order to start implementing human trials.
 He added this collaboration doesn't have to be applied only with Covid-19 related issues, but in several areas where the Russians have expertise.

-On the other hand minister Ehanire stated that Nigeria has been taking part in several knowledge exchange programs and in contact with different research bodies and countries to put an end to the novel coronavirus ongoing pandemic.
-He affirmed that Nigeria contacted Russia for the right of access to its vaccine as soon as the European giant announced its breakthrough.
+On the other hand, minister Ehanire stated that Nigeria has been taking part in several knowledge exchange programs and is in contact with different research bodies and countries to put an end to the novel coronavirus pandemic.
+He affirmed that Nigeria contacted Russia for the right of access to its vaccine as soon as it announced its breakthrough.

-According to a research article published in the UK journal, The Lancet, on Friday, Sputnik V passed early trial tests conducted on patients as it helped develop antibodies without causing any serious side effects.
-Experts however in the West don't advocate the mass use of the vaccine before it undergoes all the necessary procedures and regulatory steps including getting internationally approved.
+According to a research article published on Friday in the UK journal, The Lancet, Sputnik V passed early trial tests conducted on patients as it helped develop antibodies without causing any serious side effects.
+Experts in the West, however, don't advocate the mass use of the vaccine until it undergoes all the necessary procedures and regulatory steps including getting internationally approved.